Blog > Resource Guide

 Regardless of if you’re modeling a NEM 2.0 project in Hawaii, California, or Nevada the methodology for calculating the haircut is fundamentally the same.
 You simply need to determine how much energy is being exported, and then discount those exports by the price differential.
 All of the other utility-territory-specific NEM 2.0 rules, like interconnection fees, fixed charges, or forced time-of-use switching can be done separately, and layered into the final avoided cost value.

-If you’re using the Energy Toolbase platform to run NEM 2.0 analysis you can follow these step-by-step instructions or watch this video.
+If you’re using the Energy Toolbase platform to run NEM 2.0 analysis you can follow these step-by-step instructions in this video.
 In our next software release, which we expect to go live on very soon we’ll calculate all this math automatically for the user.

 Links: